awslabs/multi-az-workshop/content/lab-4/index.en.md

 How many IP addresses are returned?
 Is that what you expected?
 You should only see 2 IP addresses at this point because you've already initiated the zonal shift, meaning customers of the Wild Rydes service will only access load balancer endpoints in the remaining AZs.

 When you start a zonal shift for a load balancer, Amazon Application Recovery Controller (ARC) causes the load balancer health check for the Availability Zone to be set to unhealthy so that it fails its health check.
 An unhealthy health check, in turn, results in Amazon Route 53 withdrawing the corresponding IP addresses for the resource from DNS.
 When clients query DNS for your application, only the remaining, healthy IP addresses are returned.
 New connections are now routed to other Availability Zones in the AWS Region instead.
-Clients that have existing connections will still continue to use the withdrawn IP address, but upon resolving DNS, they'll target the unimpacted AZs.
+Clients that have existing connections will still continue to use the withdrawn IP address, but upon re-resolving the load balancer's DNS name, they'll target the unimpacted AZs.

 Finally, when a zonal shift expires or you cancel it, Amazon ARC reverses the process, requesting the Route 53 health checks to be set to healthy again, so the original zonal IP addresses are restored and the Availability Zone is included in the load balancer's routing again.